Ludvig Lindgren

 Ludvig Lindgren (born 23 September 1990 in Örebro, Sweden) is a motorcycle speedway rider.

 Career

 Lindgren won the 2008 Team U-19 European Champion title.
 He was a member of Sweden U-21 and U-19 national teams.

-In August 2008 it was announced that Lindgren would join his brother Freddie Lindgren at Wolverhampton in the British Elite League.
+In August 2008, it was announced that Lindgren would join his brother Freddie Lindgren at Wolverhampton in the British Elite League.

-In 2011 he joined Berwick Bandits and in 2012 switched to Newcastle Diamonds, where he later became the club captain.
+In 2011, Lindgren joined Berwick Bandits and in 2012 switched to Newcastle Diamonds, where he later became the club captain.

 Family

-His brother Freddie Lindgren also rides.
+Lindgren's brother Freddie also rides.
 His father Tommy Lindgren rode speedway and ice speedway.